BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- Hand weapon
+- [Hand Weapon]
-- Shield
+- [Shield]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strike
+- [Heroic Strike]

 **OPTIONS**

-- Horse: 20 points
+- [Horse] - 20 points

 **SPECIAL RULES**

-- Expert Rider
+- [Expert Rider]
-- Horse Lord
+- [Horse Lord]
-- Sworn Protector (Theoden)
+- [Sworn Protector] (Theoden)
-- Leader (Rohan Royal Guard)
+- [Leader] (Rohan Royal Guard)

 - **For Theoden!** `ACTIVE`

-During the Declare Heroic Actions step of the Fight Phase, if Theoden is Engaged in Combat within 6", Deorwine may call a Heroic Combat for free.
+During the Declare Heroic Actions step of the Fight Phase, if Theoden is Engaged in Combat within 6", Deorwine may call a [Heroic Combat] for free.
 If the action is successful, you must use the following move to join Theoden's Combat, or get as close as possible to him.
 He cannot use this special rule if he is in the same Combat as Theoden.

 </div>

 ---
 <div class="unitCard" markdown>

 ### ELFHELM, CAPTAIN OF ROHAN [60 POINTS]